nnnagle/covid-model/README.md

     US.
 Contains example variables from ACS (now including median age) as well as county membership of MSAs

-### older washingston data

-  - `washington-acs.RData`: data.frame including `sf` geometries.
-    Contains example variables from ACS as well as county membership of MSAs
-  - `washington-covid19.csv`: csv of daily county level covid19 cases
-    and deaths.

-Both of these files can be recreated with the scripts in `data-raw/`

 ## Daily Mobility data

 I didn’t pull it into this but you might be interested in using